kennethy/rust-lang/ch10/README.md

 ## Traits

 Add common functionalities to different types.
 Similar to interfaces.
-One One restriction is that we cannot implement external traits on external types.
+One restriction is that we cannot implement external traits on external types.

 ```rust
 pub trait Summary {